The Best Parks in Turin

 The oldest and probably best known of the parks in Turin, not as big as the Pellerina but a sizeable great park nonetheless.
 The park is a very pleasant place to spend an afternoon and is situated right on the river Po at the end of Corso Vittoria Emmanuale.

-Apart from the popular nightclub on the edge of the park, which I am now a little to old to appreciate, one of the highlights of the park is the botanical garden which is rated as one of the best in all of Italy and is of international significance.
+Apart from the popular nightclub on the edge of the park, which I am now a little too old to appreciate, one of the highlights of the park is the botanical garden, which is rated as one of the best in all of Italy and is of international significance.

 If you enjoy my site, I'd love your support.